fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

     C:\Users\saten>
     ```

+When adding rust targets, ensure they're installed for nightly toolchain.
+For example to add the target `x86_64-pc-windows-gnu` run the following command.

+=== "Command"

+    ```
+    rustup +nightly target add x86_64-pc-windows-gnu
+    ```

+=== "Output"

+    ```
+    info: downloading component 'rust-std' for 'x86_64-pc-windows-gnu'
+    info: installing component 'rust-std' for 'x86_64-pc-windows-gnu'
+        24.5 MiB /  24.5 MiB (100 %)   6.0 MiB/s in  4s ETA:  0s
+    ```

 ### Update system packages

-Go to the Windows start menu and search for the 'MSYS2 MSYS' terminal application.
-Start the terminal.
+On Windows you'll need to run the commands in this section in a MingW terminal.
+To get to this terminal go to the Windows start menu, search for 'MSYS2 MingW' and click the version appropriate for your machine (x86 or x64).

-Run the following command from the MYSYS2 MSYS terminal to update your packages:
+Now run the following command to update your packages:

 === "Command"